 Starting with 8 Sewing Essentials You Can't Live Without, you’ll get an explainer of some of the key tools to save time and make your beginner sewing experience go smoother (such a rotary cutter, a bodkin, hemming tape, and more).
 Victoria also reviews the process of using a handheld sewing machine and shares 7 Ways to Save Money When You Start Sewing, full of DIY hacks that will help you make your new sewing hobby a little more economical.

 Additionally, Victoria also shares some easy-to-pull-off technique hacks, such as how to shirr fabric and how to instantly pleat and ruffle.
 If you're looking to learn some sewing tips and save money, it's worth jumping in to watch these free videos, they each only take up around 10 minutes of your time.

-How We Chose the Best Online Sewing Classes
+How Much Do Online Sewing Classes Cost?